 - I am against Trump and Pence, but why do you say we must drive them out of office?

-- Isn’t the best strategy to defend the marginalized people coming under attack by Trump while also working towards dealing the Republicans a decisive blow in the 2018 congressional election?
+- Isn’t the best strategy to defend the marginalized people coming under attack by Trump while also working towards dealing the Republicans a decisive blow in the upcoming election?

 - But how is it even possible do anything before the next elections?